Scaling Laws of the Throughput Capacity and Latency in Information-Centric Networks: Preliminaries

 \subsubsection{Grid Network}

 Assume that the network consists of $n$ nodes $V=\{v_1,v_2,...,v_n\}$ each with a local cache of size $L$ located on a grid (Figure \ref{fig:gridnet}).
 The distance between two adjacent nodes equals to the transmission range of each node, so the packets sent from a node are only received by four adjacent nodes.
 There are $m$ different contents, $F=\{f_1,f_2,...,f_m\}$ with sizes $B_i,\ i=1,...,m$, for which each node $v_j$ may issue a query.
 Based on the content discovery algorithms which will be explained later in this section, the query will be transmitted in the network to discover a node containing the desired content locally. $v_j$ then downloads $b$ bits of data with rate $\gamma$ in a hop-by-hop manner through the path $P_{xj}$ from either a node ($v_i, x=i$) containing it locally ($f\in v_i$) or the server ($x=s$).
-When the download is completed, the end user stores the data in its local cache and shares it with other nodes. $P_{js->i}$ denotes the nodes on the path from $v_j$ to server before reaching node $v_i$.
-Without loss of generality, we assume that the server is attached to the node located at the middle of the network, changing the location of the server does not affect the scaling laws.
-Using the protocol model and according to \cite{book06:Xue} the transport capacity in such network is upper bounded by $\Theta(W\sqrt{n})$.
+When the download is completed, the data is cached and shared with other nodes either by all the nodes on the delivery path, or only by the end node.
+In the paper we consider both options.